 Introduction to the IPO Process

 You would have heard much about the IPO Definition if you were a finance guy.
 Business newspapers keep featuring why a particular IPO process is hot, whether it will succeed, how much the company would raise, and many other things.
 For those new to this term, an IPO Definition or the IPO Meaning is “Initial Public Offering,” where a private firm decides to transform itself into a public one.
 The company will offer its stock for trading on the stock exchange for the first time, inviting the public to invest in it.

-Companies go for IPO process mainly to infuse cash in their capital structure for the proposed expansion, increase their market share, and give a push to their profits.
-The fact that an IPO process gives way to immediate access to capital is true but there are various formalities which need to be dealt with such as investigations, certain certifications etc. A significant amount of planning goes into getting the IPO process into reality and many times in the past there have been disastrous IPO process cases that were launched only to be dished out within some time.
+Companies go for the IPO process mainly to infuse cash into their capital structure for the proposed expansion, increase their market share, and give a push to their profits.
+The fact that an IPO process gives way to immediate access to capital is true.
+Still, various formalities, such as investigations, certain certifications, etc., must be dealt with.
+A significant amount of planning goes into getting the IPO process into reality.
+In the past, disastrous IPO process cases were launched, only to be dished out within some time.
 Read through to learn about the Biggest IPO Flops in History.

 1. IPO Process (Vonage)